rcl-coding/verifiable-credentials/github-classroom.md

 # Github Classroom

-In this article, you will learn how to use GitHub classroom to complete coding assignments.
+In this article, you will learn how to use GitHub classroom to complete coding assignments to earn verifiable credentials.

 ## Create a Github Account